 - There are over 200 viruses which cause colds; many people with cold symptoms are found to be infected with several viruses at the same time.

-- The most frequent symptoms are nasal discharge, nasal obstruction, sneezing, sore throat, general malaise and cough.
+- The most frequent symptoms of the common cold are nasal discharge, nasal obstruction, sneezing, sore throat, general malaise and cough.
 Hoarseness, loss of taste and smell, mild burning of the eyes and a feeling of pressure in the ears or sinuses, due to obstruction and/or mucosal swelling, may also occur.
 Headache and fever tend to be less common symptoms.

 - Cough is associated with 30% of colds and tends to start on about the fourth or fifth day when nasal symptoms decrease.